-The University-level School is governed by a Faculty Council and carries a status that is similar to the college, with the head of the School (Dean or equivalent) reporting to the Provost and Vice-President Academic.
-Faculty associated with the School are assigned through a variety of appointments and are responsible for the general responsibilities assigned to Colleges, which would include outreach activity, research, and the delivery of programs within the School.
+The university-level school is governed by a faculty council and carries a status that is similar to a college, with the head of the school having a status similar to a Dean.
+The head of the university-level school is responsible for the school's curriculum, financial affairs and human resource requirements and reports to the Provost and vice-president academic.
+Faculty associated with the school are assigned through a variety of appointments and are responsible for the general responsibilities assigned to colleges, which include outreach activity, service, research, and the delivery of programs.
+These programs are most often graduate programs that are interdisciplinary in nature.
+Examples include: the Johnson-Shoyama Graduate School of Public Policy, the School of Environment and Sustainability, and the School of Public Health.

-The Professional School is an academic unit focused on the delivery of professional program.
+The college-level school is an academic unit focused on the delivery of programs and courses within a college.
 These programs may be accredited and prepare their students for particular professional designations.
-The Professional School is housed within a College and carries a status that is similar to a department, with the head of the school (e.g. Associate Dean or Director) reporting to the Dean of the associated College.
-The Dean reports to the Provost and Vice-President Academic and is responsible for general supervision over the direction of the work of the college.
+The college-level school carries a status that is similar to a department, with the head of the school reporting to the dean of the associated college.
+The college-level school may be governed by a faculty council.
+Examples of college-level schools are the School of Physical Therapy in the College of Medicine, which offers the Master of Physical Therapy and the School of Professional Development in the College of Engineering, which offers the Certificate in Professional Communication.